 They look so enticing when they arrive.
-They seem like the perfect solution for your credit card debt issues.
+They seem like the perfect solution to build and improve your credit.
 However, like so many things in life, when it looks too good to be true, it usually is.
 And, if you aren’t careful to read the details, you could find yourself in a worsened situation.

 Let’s say you got an offer promising 100,000 rewards points.
 In most cases, you’ll have to spend a certain amount of money within a certain time period to “earn” the reward.
 If you can pay that amount off before the grace period ends, you’ll be in great shape.
 But if you have to carry it over, the interest charges could well outweigh the “bonus” you’ll get for incurring the debt.